dolmades/dolmades-cli/README.md

 Dolmades makes use of several concepts which will be briefly explained here:

 * **Dolmades:** Win apps which behave like containers.
-They can be created, deleted, executed and migrated.
+They can be created, configured, executed and migrated.
 * **Recipes:** Specification files similar to Dockerfiles which define the building process of a dolmade.
 * **Ingredients:** Recipes require certain ingredients which can be ISO files, installers, media files ...
 * **Binds:** Files contained in dolmades are isolated by default but access to files or directories on the host system can be configured using shared binds